This story is a little personal. It shows the struggles I faced for taking Combined Science – something I did not expect at all.

 All the struggles and worries I faced in Junior College and after was because I took Combined Science.

-My Secondary School also was partially at fault here, having bad subject combinations in the Secondary 2 Streaming Exercise which did not make sense: Pure Biology and Combined Sci(Phy/Chem) – it would be really hard to survive in Junior College.
+My Secondary School also was partially at fault here, having bad subject combinations in the Secondary 2 Streaming Exercise which did not make sense.
+Pure Biology and Combined Sci(Phy/Chem) – it only makes sense for a Polytechnic > Work route.

 Lessons I learnt

-Moving forward, I struggled in H2 Chem as the learning gap from Combined Science to H2 Chem is huge – H2 Chem expects you to have some Pure Chemistry basics ingrained in you, which I did not have at that point.
-Which meant I had to start from the beginning, and catch up to the advanced level my peers were learning at.
+Moving forward, I struggled in H2 Chem as the learning gap from Combined Science to H2 Chem is huge – H2 Chem requires Pure Chemistry foundation.
+This meant I had to start from the beginning, and catch up to my peers were learning at.